Next Start

 There are a number of areas on a vehicle that can be affected in the event of a collision, and it’s important that a proper inspection is given to each.

 Correctly diagnosing suspension problems will ensure you can get them properly repaired.
 Having an understanding of the suspension system can help when trying to determine if there are issues with your vehicle.
-Keep reading to learn more about how a suspension system works and how problems are often detected.

 Basics of the Suspension System

 A properly functioning suspension system improves steering stability and handling.
 Many components are a part of this system, including a chassis, springs, shocks and struts.
-These parts help support the weight of the car and help absorb impacts from bumps or dips in the road.
+These parts help support the weight of the car and absorb impacts from bumps or dips in the road.

 Many vehicles have both front and rear suspensions, which can operate differently depending on whether a car utilizes front- or rear-wheel drive.

-Front Suspension
+Front suspension

-Rear Suspension
+Rear suspension

 Rear suspension systems operate differently for cars with rear-wheel drive capabilities.
-Rear suspension helps manage traction of the rear tires against the ground.
+Rear suspension helps manage the traction of the rear tires against the ground.
 The rear suspension will typically have more parts than the front suspension if the car is running on rear-wheel drive.

-The basic setup for both front and rear suspensions includes axles, shock absorbers, upper and lower control arms, bearings and hub, and steering knuckles.
+The basic setup for both front and rear suspensions includes axles, shock absorbers, upper and lower control arms, bearings and hub and steering knuckles.

 Many things can cause suspension damage.
-Different parts can be affected in the case of an accident — and any broken parts can affect how smooth your ride is.
+Different parts can be affected in the event of an accident — and any broken parts can affect how smooth your ride is.
 Both front- and rear-end collisions can cause suspension problems.

 In particular, accidents that result in the following issues typically correlate with suspension damage: